Lisa E. Park Boush

 Lucas S. Antonietto

 Holds MSc and PhD degrees in Geology at the University of Brasilia (the latter with Sandwich period at the Smithsonian Natural History Museum).
 Currently carries research on Early Jurassic Ostracods from the United States as a Postdoc at the Center for integrative Geosciences of the University of Connecticut.
-Has additional experience in Recent and Mesozoic ostracods from South America, curatorship of scientific collections and microscopy, with emphasis in scanning electron microscopes.
+Has additional experience in Cenozoic and Mesozoic ostracods from the Americas, curatorship of scientific collections and microscopy, with emphasis in scanning electron microscopes.

 Dawn E. Beamer